 3. Likely Disruption to the Rural Sector and its Communities

-Another foreseen challenge and disadvantage of vertical farming involves the potential for disrupting the rural sector, especially those communities with economies that are dependent on agriculture.
-Vertical farms can render traditional farming jobs obsolete.
-Farmers who do not have competencies in vertical farming would be left jobless.
-Communities dependent on agriculture would certainly suffer.
+Another foreseen challenge and disadvantage of vertical farming involves the potential for disrupting the rural sector.
+This is especially true in communities with local economies that are dependent on agriculture.
+Vertical farms can render occupations in traditional farming obsolete.
+Farmers who do not have competencies in vertical farming would be sidelined.
+Communities dependent on traditional agriculture would suffer if they do not adopt.

-Essentially, urban farming would compete with rural farming.
-The review study of Benke and Tomkins noted that to transition to vertical farming effectively, there is a need to devise and implement strategies or plans intended to educate government officials, create relevant laws or policies, and familiarize farmers to new trends in agriculture.
+Thus, based on the aforementioned, urban farming will essentially compete against rural farming.
+The review study of Benke and Tomkins noted that here is a need to devise and implement strategies or plans intended to educate government officials, create relevant laws or policies, and familiarize farmers to new trends in agriculture to transition to vertical farming effectively.
+Achieving this will take time and a considerable amount of resources.

 4. Requires Advance Technologies and Complex Processes

-For example, automation through information technology and information systems in vertical farming are essential for maintaining and adjusting appropriate climate conditions without the need for regular human intervention.
-IT-related technology will also be helpful for monitoring crops, crop maintenance, recording outputs, and determining demands.
-Nevertheless, it would be challenging to build and operate a vertical farm for someone who does not have relevant familiarity, connection, and capital.
+Note that automation through artificial intelligence is essential for maintaining and regulating suitable in-door climate conditions without the need for regular human intervention.
+Technology will also be helpful for monitoring crops, recording outputs, and determining demands.
+Nevertheless, it would be challenging to build and operate a vertical farm for someone or an organization that does not have relevant competencies, connections, and capital.

 FURTHER READINGS AND REFERENCES